 Between 8 and 17 months, your baby will begin cutting teeth next to the lower and upper central incisors.
 Depending on the child, you will see their first and second molars come in on the top and bottom between 11 and 33 months.
 The cuspid baby teething period is approximately between 15 and 25 months.
 Teething babies may try to chew on objects because their gums are itching from the teeth sprouting up.
 Luckily, there are plenty of safe teething toys available.
 You may want to invest in one to avoid having a bunch of chewed-up slippers!

 During this time, make sure you’re practicing good dental habits and proper nutrition for your child.
 It may seem unnecessary because they barely have any teeth, but babies can also develop cavities from having too much sugar or sleeping with bottles.
-Your child should have all 20 primary teeth by the time they reach the age of 3, and at this point, a regular routine of brushing their teeth, flossing, and visiting the pediatric dentist should have been established in order to prevent cavities.
+Your child should have all 20 primary teeth by the time they reach the age of 3, and at this point, a regular routine of brushing their teeth, flossing, and visiting the Pediatric Dentist in Roswell should have been established in order to prevent cavities.

 Stage 2: Losing Baby Teeth